ejyongc/School_District_Analysis/README.md

   #### 2.4 How does replacing the ninth-grade scores affect the following:
   ##### a.
 Math and reading scores by grade
-  We can see that after the data for 9th graders was removed, there's no significant impact on the rest of schools
+  We can see that after the data for 9th graders was removed (NaN Cells), there's no significant impact on the rest of schools.
   ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Math%20and%20Reading%20Scores%20by%20Grades.png)
   ##### b.
 Scores by school spending
   There's no significant change on the data for *Scores by School Spending*.